 When TikTok trends turn dangerous: Most controversial trends that went viral on TikTok

-Most trends include people choreographing viral dances and trying out bizarre new filters, but as with any social media platform, sometimes certain trends can get a little out of hand, leading to terrifying consequences.
+While most trends on TikTok include people choreographing viral dances and trying out bizarre new filters, sometimes certain trends can get a little out of hand, leading to terrifying consequences.

-TikTok has taken action to prevent these trends spreading in some cases, and removes hashtags that can help them grow.
+TikTok has taken action to prevent these trends from spreading and removed hashtags that can help them grow.
 That being said, here are some of the most dangerous TikTok trends.

 Note: We strongly advise against attempting any of the below challenges.